onurbasdas/DogList/README.md

 - **Dog Breed List:** On the home screen, dog breeds are listed with their images and names.
 The user can filter breeds using the input field located above the bottom bar.

-- **Expandable Input:** The input field is expandable, allowing users to slide and extend it for a better user experience.
-Inspiration for this feature can be found in apps like Genie or Slack.

-- **Bottom Sheet for Details:** Clicking on a dog breed opens a bottom sheet, revealing a "Generate" button.
-Upon clicking the "Generate" button, a random image for that breed is generated and displayed, similar to the design in Figma.

 ## Usage